Croatia: Risk Assessment

 - Oil and gas potential

 - Kuna pegged to the euro (60% of bank deposits in euros), with a view to participating in ERM II

 - High-quality infrastructure

 - High private and public debt

-- Lack of efficiency in administration and justice
+- Inefficient administration and justice system; inadequate regulation

 - Emigration taking away skilled workforce

-Less than a year after voters went to the polls, early elections in September 2016 returned the coalition formed by the center-right Democratic Union (HDZ) and the reformist party MOST (The Bridge).
-This coalition swiftly fell apart over the reform program.
-The Prime Minister and leader of the HDZ, Andrej Plenkovic, has managed to form a new coalition with the liberals from the People’s Party (HNS).
-With 78 seats (of which 61 for the HDZ) out of 151, it is weak.
-The program of reforms aims to restructure the administration and public-sector enterprises (1/3 of jobs), if necessary through privatization and job cuts, to review social security benefits and the pension system and to reform the hospital system.
-It is sparking opposition, not only from the social democrats in the SDP, but also within the HDZ.
-There is consensus over the refusal to accept the judgement of the Permanent Court of Arbitration granting Slovenia access to the sea through the Bay of Piran, the construction of the Peljesac Bridge linking the northern and the southern coasts of Croatia by spanning Bosnia’s only and narrow maritime access, as well as the management of the Agrokor case.
+Less than a year after the previous elections, early elections in September 2016 handed power back to the coalition formed by the center-right Democratic Union (HDZ) and the reformist MOST (The Bridge) Party.
+This coalition soon broke up over the reform agenda.
+Prime Minister Andrej Plenkovic, who leads the HDZ, has managed to form a new one with liberals from the People's Party (HNS).
+With 78 seats (including 61 for the HDZ) out of 151, it is weakened by disagreement between the Prime Minister and the nationalist wing of the HDZ.
+The reform programme is opposed, not only by the main opposition, the Social Democratic Party (SDP), but also within the HDZ.
+At the international level, relations with Serbia are tense.
+It is also worth noting the Croatia’s refusal to accept the Permanent Court of Arbitration’s ruling that Slovenia should have access to the sea through the Bay of Piran.